 ‘Hi Sam!
 I am soo sorry it has been almost 10 days since you sent the paper.
 I have just finally found time to read through and it is great!
 I’m just reading it a third time ha.
 Feeling inspired and encouraged to paint - having a week of mega doubts about everything I’m working on (as per!).
 Such brilliant observations and research about LYB and Joffe’s work and how figurative art is seen right now.
 Love how you highlighted the value of painting everyday human experience.
 You clearly unpacked various subjects that I found really hard to concisely put into words - particularly about how portraiture has been dismissed as irrelevant but now it’s back on the scene.
 Thank you so much for letting me read, so interesting and encouraging!’

 vii.
 On Friday I went to the pub with artist Seb Thomas.
-Seb graduated from MA Printmaking at Camberwell the year before I started and now also lives in Reading.
-It was brilliant (and reassuring) to talk to him about his experiences on the course (as well as about music, film and art).
+Seb graduated from MA Printmaking at Camberwell the year before I started and also lives in Reading.
+It was brilliant (and reassuring) to talk to him about his experiences on the course.
 Seb’s advice was not to worry about fitting in with the work of my peers and to stick to my guns and not change too radically.
-He likes my work and we discussed the possibility of show in Reading next year.
-A really good evening.
+A good evening.